-Drawing trend lines on a stock chart is an art form not easy to master.
+Trend lines drawn on a stock chart is an art form.
 The reason is simple, with each trader bringing their own unique differences to the table.
 With so many different experiences, objectives, perspectives or points of view, we’re unable to objectively agree on the best way.
 It is the classic subjective arena we play in.
 So, why do we pay so much attention to trend lines?
 What is the purpose or what is our objective?
 Very simply, to find high probability, high profitability, entry or exit positions.
 Where is the most probable point for a reversal to take place.
 More specifically, where is the most likely place for a change in trend to occur.

 Fig. 1 The changing Trend line.